 Sherri Douville, President, CEO & Board Member

 Sherri Douville is CEO & Board Member at Medigram and is a sought-after speaker and author in mobile medical technology, other healthcare related industries, leadership, risk management, mobile security, and governance.
-Ms. Douville is honored to strategically build, grow, and lead multi-disciplinary, multi industry teams at Medigram and in the market to solve the leading cause of preventable death --a delay in information.
-Ms. Douville is co-chair of the IEEE Trust technical standard project for the Clinical IoT in medical technology industry, the co-author of multiple books including being published by Springer and coauthor of several technical papers, as well as having served as the editor and lead author of Mobile Medicine: Overcoming People, Culture, and Governance (Taylor & Francis) which debuted as the #1 hottest new release on Amazon for medical technology and medical informatics.
+Ms. Douville is honored to strategically build, grow, and lead multi-disciplinary, multi-industry teams at Medigram and in the market to solve the leading cause of preventable death --a delay in information.
+Ms. Douville is the co-chair of the IEEE Trust technical standard project for the Clinical IoT in medical technology industry, the co-author of multiple books including being published by Springer and coauthor of several technical papers, as well as having served as the editor and lead author of Mobile Medicine: Overcoming People, Culture, and Governance (Taylor & Francis) which debuted as the #1 hottest new release on Amazon for medical technology and medical informatics.
 Ms. Douville led the development of the industry guide to mobile computing in medicine and built the international, multi-industry, multi-disciplinary team behind it.
 She has been published and quoted in both mainstream and industry media such as CIO.com, the San Jose Mercury News, NBC, Becker’s Hospital Review, ThisWeekinHealthIT and HITInfrastructure.com.
 Other industry leadership has included serving on the board of the NorCal HIMSS and teaching continuing education credit in mobile security for CISSP, the information security certification.
 Prior to her current work in the mobile medicine, privacy, security, health IT and AI industries, Sherri worked in the medical device space consulting in the areas of physician acceptance and economic feasibility for medical devices.
-Prior to that, she worked for over a decade with products addressing over a dozen disease states at Johnson & Johnson and was recognized for industry thought leadership there by McGraw-Hill and won a number of awards.
-Ms. Douville has a Bachelor of Combined Science degree from Santa Clara University and has completed certificates in electrical engineering, computer science, AI and ML through MIT.
-She advises and serves startups, boards, and organizations including as a member of the Board of Fellows for Santa Clara University and an advisor to the Santa Clara University Leavey School of Business Corporate Board Education initiatives, the Black Corporate Board Readiness and Latin X Board Readiness programs.
+Prior to that, she worked for over a decade with products addressing over a dozen disease states at Johnson & Johnson and was recognized for industry thought leadership there by McGraw-Hill and won several awards.
+Ms. Douville has a Bachelor of Combined Sciences degree from Santa Clara University and has completed certificates in electrical engineering, computer science, AI and ML through MIT.
+She advises and serves startups and boards including as a member of the Board of Fellows for Santa Clara University and as an advisor to the Santa Clara University Leavey School of Business Corporate Board Education initiatives, the Black Corporate Board Readiness and Latin X Board Readiness programs.
 Sherri is a member of the advisory board for the Women's Corporate Board Readiness program for which she co-designed and led the co-delivery of the privacy and security curriculum.